orvi-tmp/learning-c-with-pebble/chapter10.md

 > **History of Unions**
 >
 How and why did unions come to be implemented in C?
-Given how close some features of C come to assembly and machine language, it's probably not surprise that something like unions ended up in C.  They can be used to easily dissect data formats and example how data is represented.
+Given how close some features of C come to assembly and machine language, it's probably not surprising that something like unions ended up in C.  They can be used to easily dissect data formats and to manipulate how data is represented.
 >
 Unions go as far back as the language COBOL.
 COBOL was invented in 1959 and uses the `RENAMES` keyword to implement a union-type of declaration.
 Algol 68 also influenced the creation of unions.
 Despite being invented in 1971, C did not adopt unions until 1976, when it was introduced with *typedef* and some other interesting type definitions.
 >